prettyleaf/cdn/README.md

 - `<provider>_clash.txt` – `IP-CIDR` / `IP-CIDR6` entries for Clash/Meta.
 - `<provider>_clash_ipv4.txt` – Clash rules limited to IPv4.

+Need every provider in a single rule set?
+Use the `all/` directory, which aggregates every prefix before generating the same four files.

 ### Refreshing the data

 Run `python3 scripts/update_cdn_lists.py` locally to pull the latest ranges and rewrite the text files.